 Reporting a violation

-- Communicate with your host—they're in the best position to ensure a quick resolution.
+- Communicate with the Host—the Host is in the best position to quickly resolve issues.

-- Document the issue through Airbnb message thread correspondence, photos, etc.
+- Document the issue using the Airbnb message thread, photos, etc.

-- Report any issues directly by contacting us or request a refund through the Resolution Center.
+- If the Host can't resolve the issue, contact us to report the issue directly or request a refund through the Resolution Center.